katjam/tech-exeter-try-elm/PITCHME.md

 @ulend

 Note:
-- Loads of people can do that much better than I can - and one of the awesome things about elm is that you can forget that it's functional.
-Do first - understand later.
+- Loads of people teach functional concepts better than I can
+- one of the awesome things about elm is that you can forget it's functional
+- Do first - understand later.
+CLICK
-- I won't make excuses or justifications about the size of the Elm community
+- won't make excuses or justifications about the size of the Elm community CLICK
-- Note about 0.19 - some things have changed - but my examples will use 0.18 e.g. elm-lang packages now elm and elm-package.json is now elm.json
+- Note about 0.19 - some things have changed - but my examples will use 0.18
-- If you are interested in any of those, come and see me later - I can point you towards some resources.
+- If you are interested in any of those, come and see me later

 +++